Chronic Venous Insufficiency; Assessment and Treatment

 Your appointment includes a clinical assessment and a duplex ultrasound, followed by a clear explanation of what the scan shows and what options may be suitable.
 If you are suffering from ulcer disease, we can book you into our specialised venous ulcer clinic for an in-depth assessment.

-If you would like an assessment for chronic venous insufficiency, you can contact our team directly:
+If you would like a consultant‑led assessment to investigate chronic venous insufficiency and discuss treatment options, you can contact our team directly:

 📩 Email Us